gjrosas1154/Connecting-sea-surface-temperature-and-upwelling-to-K.-brevis-blooms/README.md

-.ipynb file contains instructions and code required for the sea surface temperature and wind data.
+.ipynb file contains instructions and code required for downloading sea surface temperature and wind data from the Copernicus Climate Data Store.
 Kbrevis.csv is available to use right away.